Skip to the content.

 Alex Best

 My research interests cover the dynamics of infectious diseases at a range of biological scales, from the interactions between pathogens and immune cells within hosts, to the population dynamics of ecological populations faced with disease, to the co-evolution of hosts and their parasites.
-In particular I am interested in how the evolution of host defences and their coevolution with parasite infectivity feedback to, and are driven by, the underlying population dynamics.
+Currently, I am particularly interested in using models to predict and advise on disease spread in forests.

 After gaining a BSc in Maths & Philosophy (Durham) and an MRes in Mathematical Biology (York), I studied for my PhD in the Animal & Plant Sciences department at Sheffield under the supervision of Prof. Mike Boots.
 Postdocs in Sheffield (Animal & Plant Sciences) and Exeter (Biosciences) followed.
 In 2013 I returned to Sheffield but across the road in the School of Mathematics & Statistics as a Leverhulme Early Career Research Fellow.
-In September 2016 I was appointed a lecturer.
+In September 2016 I was appointed a Lecturer and was promoted to Senior Lecturer in 2026.

 Click here for my CV.
 Click here for my Google Scholar page.